Jesmond Metro station: Services

-Art
+Artwork

+Jesmond station features two installations from Metro's 'Art on Transport' programme.

-The Garden Front art installation, was commissioned for the station in 1978, and was designed by sculptor Raf Fulcher.
+The Garden Front was commissioned for the station in 1978, and was designed by sculptor Raf Fulcher.
 It is located in the enclosed space to the rear of the building.
+It was badly damaged by metal thieves in 2012.
+Some parts of the sculpture have been lost and others have been put in storage until funds are available to restore the work.

-The station also houses the Abstract Murals installation, created by Simon Butler.
+The station also houses Abstract Murals, created by Simon Butler.
 This artwork was commissioned in 1983, and consists of vitreous enamel panels with brightly coloured geometric shapes.